-Also inspect how the piece is built – dovetailed joints are a sign of good quality, while nails are an indication of bad construction.
+Also inspect how the piece of furniture is built – dovetailed joints are a sign of good quality, while nails are an indication of bad construction.

 Check for Bed Bugs

 If you want to be extra prepared, bring your own bed bug identifying kit.
 You’ll need a white sheet, plastic card, magnifying glass, and flashlight.
-Spread the sheet beneath the furniture, then run the card over the furniture, scraping for any bugs.
-Use the magnifying glass to check for anything that may have fallen on the sheet or on the card.
+Spread the sheet beneath the furniture or mattresses, then run the card over the furniture, scraping for any bugs.
+Use the magnifying glass to check for anything that may have fallen on the mattress sheet or on the card.
 The furniture item may have bed bugs if you find old bug skin, feces, or actual bugs.

 Factor in the Total Cost

 Sometimes, used furniture just needs a little bit of love to look brand new again.
 However, don’t forget to factor in the cost of the upgrades when assessing the purchase price.
-Are you planning on paying a professional to upgrade the furniture, or will you do it again?
+If it’s a piece of upholstered furniture you planning on paying a professional to upgrade the item, or will you do you it yourself?

 Avoid These Items at all Costs: